Blogpost

 • When you travel, you will need to take all of your original documents with you.
 Photocopies are not valid documentation for travel.

-• If you lose your passport during your program and need a replacement, you will not be able to travel internationally and return to the U.S., as your replacement passport will not have a J-1 visa in it.
+• If you lose your passport during your program and need a replacement, you’ll need to contact your country’s embassy or consulate in the United States.
+You will not be able to travel internationally and return to the U.S. with the replacement passport, as it will not have a J-1 Visa attached within it.

 Tags